-In the context of piping assembly, Materials Take Off (MTO) is the process of quantifying and determining the types of materials and quantities required for a given project or piping assembly.
+In the context of piping assembly, the Materials Take Off (MTO) Checklist is the process of quantifying and determining the types and quantities of materials required for a given piping facilities project.

-To prepare the MTO for any project, only the plans, technical specifications, and all other relevant documents that have been qualified as fit for building should be used.
+To prepare the MTO for any project, only the plans, technical specifications, and all other relevant documents that have been deemed suitable for construction should be utilized.

-Performing the take-off accurately helps project managers, and procurement teams to accurately calculate the materials, costs and timings required for the successful installation of the piping system.
+Performing the MTO accurately helps project managers, and procurement teams to accurately calculate the materials, costs and timings required for the successful installation of the piping system.

-General steps to perform a materials take off for a piping system include:
+General steps to perform a MTO for a piping system include:

 Carefully examine the piping drawings provided, including the plans, elevations, isometrics, and any other relevant details.
 Understand the scope of the project and identify the specific piping systems involved.